 Head to our event calendar!

 Today’s society uses a large volume of convenient products which are labeled as “flushable”.
-However, these items are the primary cause of obstructions as they do not fully break down.
+However, these items do not fully break down.
+They're actually the leading cause of blockages.

-Take leftover medications to a pharmacy for disposal.
+Take leftover medications to a pharmacy for safe disposal.

 Pouring fats, oils or grease down the drain also contribute to clogging the sewer system.
 They tend to solidify on both the private property wastewater lines and the main sewer lines.
 Residents can help prevent clogs from forming by: